dmbarbour/wikilon/docs/ABCRT.md

 ### Memory Management

 ABC is well suited for manual memory management due to its explicit copy and drop operators.
 This couples nicely with a preference for linear structure and 'move' semantics, deep copies favored over aliasing.
-Linearity allows me to implement many functions (or their common cases) without allocation.
+Linearity allows me to implement many functions - especially data plumbing - without allocation.

 Bump-pointer allocators, together with two-space collectors, should also serve me well.
 I initially tried more conventional memory management with size-segregated free-lists.
-But that doesn't work nicely with slab allocations for composite values or incremental deallocation of values.
-Free fragments are small and allocated blocks are large, and we end up coalescing memory more frequently than we reuse it.
+But that doesn't work nicely with slab allocations for copying composite values (e.g. allocating enough space for every element in a list or stack or tree).
+Free fragments are small, and allocated blocks are large, and we end up coalescing memory too frequently.

+It may be useful to have regions within memory, e.g. a bump pointer nursery, old space, a stack.
+I'd probably need to leverage write barriers to make this work, e.g. so I can copy on write.
+I'm not sure the complexity is worthwhile.

 A compacting collector seems a good fit for Wikilon's common use cases.
 It's a stop-the-world collector, albeit constrained to a single thread.
 This shouldn't be a major issue for pure computations (no side effects to hurt latencies).
 It is feasible to combine a compacting collector with free-lists, to reuse the small spaces.
 However, I have doubts that adding this would offer sufficient benefit to pay for the complications it introduces.
 A two-space collector has the advantage of being delightfully simple.